Guidance on efficacy requirements for biocides: Planning your test product and testing

 N less than or equal to 1% | N minus 10% N | LCL plus 2% LCL |

-Testing against representative test organisms in each microbial category should be done using your biocide's LCL.
-If you want your biocide to have a narrower LCL (approved by us), you should provide quality and stability information that supports the proposed limits.
+Testing against representative test organisms in each microbial category should be done using your biocide's LCL, as shown in Table 1.
+If you want your biocide to have a narrower LCL (approved by us), you should provide quality information such as stability data that supports the proposed limits.

-Refer to quality requirements for biocides for more information.
+Refer to quality requirements for biocides for more information and contact us to discuss the acceptability of using narrower LCL prior to testing.

-- representative microorganisms that must be tested at LCL
+- representative micro-organisms that must be tested at the LCL

 For more information on efficacy data requirements for other microbial categories, refer to the following sections in this guidance: